SRGSSR/srgmediaplayer-apple/docs/GETTING_STARTED.md

 ## Subtitles and audio tracks

-SRG Media Player provides a built-in `SRGTracksButton` which, when added to a player layout and bound to a media player controller, is displayed when several audio or subtitle options are detected.
+On iOS, SRG Media Player provides a built-in `SRGTracksButton` which, when added to a player layout and bound to a media player controller, is displayed when several audio or subtitle options are detected.
 Tapping on this button lets the user choose one of the options provided by the media being played.

 Subtitle choice made by tapping this button is persisted at the system level, and will be reapplied in subsequent playback contexts, e.g. when playing another media with `SRGMediaPlayerController`, `AVPlayerViewController` or even Safari.
 Please refer to the [official documentation](https://developer.apple.com/documentation/mediaaccessibility) for more information.

+On tvOS, the standard media player provides a top panel to change subtitles and audio tracks.
+No dedicated button is required, and thus none is made available by the framework.

-You can also programmatically control subtitles and audio tracks by assigning a `mediaConfigurationBlock` block to a controller.
+You can programmatically control subtitles and audio tracks by assigning a `mediaConfigurationBlock` block to a controller.
 This block gets called when playback starts, once the media `AVAsset` is safe for media selection option inspection.
 When implementing this block, you can use the supplied `AVAsset` and `AVPlayerItem` objects to look for other legible and audible options, and to apply the ones you want.
 Here is for example how you would apply French subtitles if available:

 ```objective-c
 self.mediaPlayerController.mediaConfigurationBlock = ^(AVPlayerItem * _Nonnull playerItem, AVAsset * _Nonnull asset) {